jgbarah/evaluating-foss-projects/processes.md

 *Example of backlog: Pending code review processes in Wikimedia projects, evolution per month, circa July 2015.*

 * Time to attend.
 Defined as the time since the moment a process is open, to the time it is first attended by the project.
 For example, the time to attend a certain bug report.
 Statistics about time to attend say about how responsive the project is, in regard of providing some early feedback to the initiator of the process.
 For some cases, this early action on the process may be automatic, performed by a bot.
 Even when this is still interesting, since in the end the opener gets some feedback, usually it is important when a human is dealing with the process for the first time.
-* Time to complete.
+* Time to finish.
 Defined as the time since the moment a process is open, to the time it is finished.

 Both for time to attend and time to complete, the mean for a collection of processes is not significant, because the distribution of times is usually very skewed.
 Medians or quantiles can be more useful to characterize the time to attend for a collection of processes.
 You can remember what the median and quantiles mean: